secretstartups/handbook/infrastructure/incident-management/index.html.md

 1. By acknowledging an incident in Pagerduty, the EOC is implying that they are working on it.
 To further reinforce this acknowledgement, post a note in Slack that you are joining the `The Situation Room Permanent Zoom` as soon as possible.
    1. If the EOC believes the alert is incorrect, comment on the thread in `#production`.
 If the alert is flappy, create an issue and post a link in the thread.
 This issue might end up being a part of RCA or end up requiring a change in the alert rule.
 1. _Be inquisitive_. _Be vigilant_.
 If you notice that something doesn't seem right, investigate further.
-2. After the incident is resolved, the EOC should start on performing an [incident review](/handbook/engineering/infrastructure/incident-review) (RCA) and [assign themselves](#incident-review-issue-creation-and-ownership) as the initial owner.
-Feel free to take a breather first, but do not end your work day without starting the RCA.
+2. After the incident is resolved, the EOC should review the comments and ensure that the corrective actions are added to the issue description.
+If it is an S1 incident, or if a review is requested, the EOC should start on performing an [incident review](/handbook/engineering/infrastructure/incident-review) (RCA) and [assign themselves](#incident-review-issue-creation-and-ownership) as the initial owner.
+It is expected that the incident review is completed before the end of the EOC shift.

 #### Guidelines on Security Incidents